This course does not require a specific knowledge of investment law, trade law or tax law.

 Summary course: This course will build on three areas of law: taxation, investment and trade.

-- Policy coherence tax, trade and investment - 8 September
+- Policy coherence tax, trade and investment - Thursday 9 sept (guest lecture Joep Schenk Ministry of Foreign Affairs)

-- Presentation Letter Policy coherence with SDGs -13 October
+- Discussion Letter Policy coherence with SDGs - Thursday 14 October

 The course covers introductory elements of investment law, tax law and trade law: Theory and practice.
 Furthermore, this course will contribute to the development of the following skills: